 “I realize that I cannot standby silently as my government executes its citizens.
 If I do not speak out and resist, I AM AN ACCOMPLICE.“ Sr. Helen Prejean

-Please sign the petition and contact Gov. Scott and ask him to halt ALL executions.
+Please contact Gov. Scott and ask him to halt ALL executions.
 It is within his power to do so:

 Governor Rick Scott: